-Extent to which the audit was capable of detecting irregularities, including fraud
+Explanation as to what extent the audit was considered capable of detecting irregularities, including fraud

 Irregularities, including fraud, are instances of non-compliance with laws and regulations.
-We design procedures in line with our responsibilities, outlined above, to detect material misstatements in respect of irregularities, including fraud.:
+We design procedures in line with our responsibilities, outlined above, to detect material misstatements in respect of irregularities, including fraud.
+The extent to which our procedures are capable of detecting irregularities, including fraud is detailed below.